Hrabal/TemPy/index.md

 ## Speed

-One of the main factors that lead to slow speeds when developing webapps are the template engines.
-TemPy has a different approach to the HTML generation resulting in a big speed gain.
+One of the main factors that leads to slow speeds when developing webapps is the template engine.
+TemPy has a different approach to HTML generation, resulting in a significant speed post.

 No parsing and a simple structure make TemPy fast.
 TemPy simply adds html tags around your data, and the actual html string exists only at render time.